Dr Bojan Savic

 - +32 2641 1721

-Bojan Savic is a lecturer at the Brussels School of International Studies and convenes the modules in Politics of International Development, Foreign Policy Analysis and Fundamentals, Dissertation and Research
+Bojan Savic is the School Director of Graduate Studies (Research).
+He convenes the modules in Politics of International Development, Foreign Policy Analysis and Fundamentals, Dissertation and Research.

 Bojan Savić joined the Brussels School of International Studies as Lecturer in International Relations from Elon University, North Carolina.